U.S. Justice Department seeks to drop case against Trump ex-adviser Flynn

 Flynn was one of several former Trump aides to plead guilty or be convicted at trial in former Special Counsel Robert Mueller’s investigation that detailed Moscow’s interference in the 2016 U.S. election to boost Trump’s candidacy as well as numerous contacts between Trump’s campaign and Russia.

+Flynn was supposed to help cooperate with prosecutors as part of his plea deal.
+But he later switched lawyers and tactics, arguing that prosecutors in the case had tricked him into lying about his December 2016 conversations with Kislyak.

+The Justice Department had repeatedly denied allegations of prosecutorial misconduct, and U.S. District Court Judge Emmet Sullivan rejected all of Flynn’s claims in December.

-Reporting by Sarah N. Lynch; Editing by Bernadette Baum and Will Dunham
+Reporting by Sarah N. Lynch; Additional reporting by Steve Holland; Editing by Bernadette Baum and Will Dunham